2001 Belgian Grand Prix

-The 2001 Belgian Grand Prix (officially the 2001 Foster's Belgian Grand Prix) was a Formula One motor race held at the Circuit de Spa-Francorchamps in Francorchamps, Wallonia, Belgium on 2 September 2001.
-It was the 14th round of the 2001 Formula One World Championship and the 48th Belgian Grand Prix counting as part of the series.
+The 2001 Belgian Grand Prix (officially the 2001 Foster's Belgian Grand Prix) was a Formula One motor race held before 85,000 spectators at the Circuit de Spa-Francorchamps in Francorchamps, Wallonia, Belgium on 2 September 2001.
+It was the 14th round of the 2001 Formula One World Championship and the 48th Belgian Grand Prix counting as part of the World Championship.
 Ferrari driver and World Drivers' Champion Michael Schumacher won the 36-lap race starting from third.
-David Coulthard finished in second for McLaren with Benetton's Giancarlo Fisichella third.
+David Coulthard finished in second for McLaren with Benetton's Giancarlo Fisichella third, scoring the final podium of the Benetton team.